-Wall tablet in Lymington, Hampshire, dedicated to Admiral Sir Harry Burrard Neale d.
-1840,
+Wall tablet in Lymington, Hampshire, commemorating Admiral Sir Harry Burrard Neale d.
+1840

 Church of St Thomas the Apostle, Lymington, Hampshire, England